event-driven-robotics/snowball/README.md

 Code to go with publication "An Asynchronous Bit-Serial Variable-Length Address-Event Codec with Relative Addressing", Bamford and Bartolozzi, 2024.
-Admins: this repo should remain here in perpetuity.
+IIT-EDPR Admins: this repo should remain here in perpetuity.

 To run this code, first install ACT from this repository (which requires a linux installation), following its own instructions: https://github.com/asyncvlsi/act